 “It’s basically a house within a house,” explains Juno Calypso, who spent three days of solitude in the bunker, for her project What To Do With A Million Years.
 Designed to be safe from any disaster or intruder, the bunker was built in 1964 by Avon cosmetics founder Gerry Henderson and his wife, who were terrified of a potential nuclear breakout in the advent of the cold war.

-Calypso is currently showing the series at London’s TJ Boulting gallery, and has transformed the basement space into a version of the garden, complete with fake plants, eerie mood lighting, and a soundtrack of soft romantic rock that plays against the continuous sound of running water from a stone fountain in the corner.
+Calypso exhibited her series at London’s TJ Boulting gallery, and transformed the basement space into a version of the garden, complete with fake plants, eerie mood lighting, and a soundtrack of soft romantic rock that plays against the continuous sound of running water from a stone fountain in the corner.

 “It fits the mood of the photographs,” she says as we sit beneath the arches of a white garden arbour, fake ivy dangling above our heads and Lady in Red by Chris De Burgh playing in the background.
 “All the songs are about pining after someone.
 It’s sad but bittersweet, there’s an extravagance to it”.